-Some research has suggested that these probiotics may prevent or treat disorders such as infectious diarrhoea and atopic dermatitis (eczema) in children.
-Other research is investigating whether probiotics can lower your child's risk of food-related allergies and asthma, prevent urinary tract infections, or improve the symptoms of infant colic.
+Some research has suggested that these probiotics may prevent or treat disorders such as infectious diarrhea and atopic dermatitis (eczema) in children.
+Other research is investigating whether probiotics can lower your child’s risk of food-related allergies and asthma, prevent urinary tract infections, or improve the symptoms of infant colic.
 At this time, any benefits appear to occur only as long as the probiotics are being taken.
 More research is needed to see if there are any long-term benefits.

 Gold formulas have certain types of fats – long-chain polyunsaturated fatty acids (LCPUFAs) – added to them.
 These are thought to be important in the development of the brain and eyes.
 Breastmilk naturally contains LCPUFAs (especially DHA and AA).
 It isn’t known if these added fats in formula work in the same way as those naturally found in breastmilk, or if they are absorbed as effectively.

 #3: Special Needs Formulas